pydata/xarray/doc/user-guide/io.rst

-NetCDF files are often encountered in collections, e.g., with different files corresponding to different model runs or one file per timestamp. xarray can straightforwardly combine such files into a single Dataset by making use of :py:func:`concat`, :py:func:`merge`, :py:func:`combine_nested` and :py:func:`combine_by_coords`.
+NetCDF files are often encountered in collections, e.g., with different files corresponding to different model runs or one file per timestamp.
+Xarray can straightforwardly combine such files into a single Dataset by making use of :py:func:`concat`, :py:func:`merge`, :py:func:`combine_nested` and :py:func:`combine_by_coords`.
 For details on the difference between these functions see :ref:`combining data`.